sino30535/pysc2_DataExtract/README.md

 # Environment
 Please follow [Pysc2 repo](https://github.com/deepmind/pysc2) to install pysc2 and other dependencies.
 I am currently running and testing data_extraction.py at starcraft II version 4.1.1.
-Please note that sc2 replays are version dependent, so execution will fail if replay and game have different version.
+Please note that sc2 replays are version dependent, execution will fail if replay and game have different version.